warren-bank/HLS-Proxy/README.md

 * to all proxied files:
   * add permissive CORS response headers
 * to .m3u8:
-  * modify contents such that URLs to .ts files will also pass through the proxy
+  * modify contents such that URLs in the playlist will also pass through the proxy

 - - - -